Image via Live Love DIY

 - At least a bedroom and bathroom

 For now, we do need to have at least have a rough plan for where we would like the bathroom or any plumbing in the space; we are going to work with professionals such as plumbers in Greer, SC.
 Most likely where there are no windows we will use a portion for dark underground storage for canned items and herb drying as well as for wine.
 We also plan to have one bedroom and bathroom so guests can stay over and have a nice space for themselves.
-We also plan to check out sites like https://superiorplumbing.net/ to hire a professional for the plumbing job.
+We also plan to check out sites like https://superiorplumbing.net/ and visit similar services as Valley Service to hire a professional for the plumbing job.

 I know the list is massive, but I cannot stress how important it is to start knowing the spaces and things that you need when building a home.
 Believe me, I am terrible about jumping the gun on getting to the design details, but starting with an idea of what you want in your home is so important to build a home you will love.